Amit Kothari

 The practical difference: governance says “you can use these five tools within these rules.”
 Standardization says “here’s one excellent tool that does everything you need, and it’s the only door in.”
 One approach creates a shadow AI prevention challenge with five attack surfaces.
 The other creates a single, defensible perimeter.

 The pattern I’ve seen work is straightforward.
 Pick one vendor.
 Make it available to everyone on day one.
 Connect it to every tool your team already uses.
 Invest in training.
 And then enforce compliance through technical controls, not just policy.
+The sharpest of those controls sits at identity: stop a personal account from wearing a corporate face, so standardizing on one vendor actually means one vendor.

 Does standardization on one vendor mean you’ll never use another model?
 No. It means your official, governed, SSO-protected, audit-trailed platform is one vendor.
 Power users who need specific capabilities from other models can access them through approved API channels with proper logging.
 But the default, the thing 90% of employees use daily, is one platform.
+Standardize the door.
+Just keep the company brain behind it portable, an AI context layer you own rather than rent from any one vendor.

 The technical enforcement stack